 Access to auctions

-Under the Auctioning Regulation auctions may only be conducted by a regulated market authorised under the Directive 2004/39/EC (Markets in Financial Instruments Directive - MiFID).
+Under the Auctioning Regulation auctions may only be conducted by a regulated market pursuant to the MiFID (Article 35(1) of the Auctioning Regulation).

 1. Operators including parent companies, subsidiaries and affiliates bidding on their own account.

 2. Investment firms and credit institutions authorised and regulated under EU law - investment firms under MiFID, credit institutions under Directive 2006/48/EC (Banking Consolidation Directive – BCD).